ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 * [Back to index](#index)
 * [Back to top of README.md](#about-my-project)

+- Friends and family were able to access the website and provide valuable user experience feedback for call to action, accessibility/readability and content length.
-- This testing table shows test cases, the results and reference to the Feature ID which the test case proved:
+- This testing table shows test cases, the results and reference to the Feature which the test case proved:

 ### Test Cases and Results